-Composition.
-The Council on Research shall consist of ten voting members who are also voting members of the Association and one non-voting member representing veterinary students.
+The Council on Research shall consist of 10 voting members who are also voting members of the Association and one non-voting member representing veterinary students.

-The ten voting members of the Council on Research who are also voting members of the Associations shall represent the following areas of veterinary medical activity:
+- The 10 voting members of the Council on Research who are also voting members of the Association shall represent the following areas of veterinary medical activity:

-Private clinical practice, not further specified (two individuals who are predominantly engaged in private clinical practice); and
+- Private clinical practice, not further specified (two individuals who are predominantly engaged in private clinical practice)

-Responsibility.
-The Council on Research advises the AVMA Board of Directors on scientific research and discovery as a career path for the veterinarians and for its role in improving animal, human, and environmental health.
-In this role the Council shall:
+The Council on Research advises the AVMA Board of Directors on scientific research and discovery as a career path for the veterinarians, and for its role in improving animal, human, and environmental health.
+In this role the council has these responsibilities:

 - Promote the highest standards of basic, translational, and clinical research to improve animal and human health.

 - Develop communication strategies that educate the AVMA membership and the public regarding the importance of animal, human, and environmental health research.